 A Content page can be a single HTML page or it can contain other pages (i.e. sub pages) – allowing you to create an unlimited hierarchy of pages.
 This capability can be helpful if you’d like to offer a group of users the ability to create and manage a wiki-area on the intranet site.

 Widget pages can have both static and dynamic (i.e. automatically updated) content, so they give you lots of flexibility in terms of both layout and function.
-With widgets, on a single page you can include text and links, plus automatically updated content from other parts of your intranet or external sources such as news or weather - it's a self-updating page!
+With widgets, on a single page you can include text and links, plus automatically updated content from other parts of your intranet or external sources such as news - it's a self-updating page!